 At NWFFest, our mission is to celebrate and support the fair representation of women in film.
-We showcase films with a strong female presence, women at the helm, stories that depict women in a positive light and which display diversity of worldview, background and experience.
+We showcase films with a strong and diverse female presence, women at the helm, and stories which depict a variety of worldview, background and experience.

-Our programming does include films which are not directed by women, but they must feature strong female characters or subjects.
-Representation in front of the camera is important too.
-Think of the last movie you’ve seen.
+Our programming does include films not directed by women, but they must feature compelling, complex female characters or subjects (positive representation).
+Think of the tried and true Bechdel Test.
+What was the last movie you’ve seen?
 With any luck, it may have featured one or two strong female leads (super heroes not required).
-But did the film pass the Bechdel Test?
-This test asks whether a work of fiction:
+But to pass the test, a work of fiction must have:

 We believe that change begins by awareness.
 At NWFFest we come together each year to be entertained, inspired and enlightened by some of the most talented and creative women in the world.